codex-team/capella/README.md

 >
 > https://capella.pics is currently in beta.
 Uploading a large number of files is not supported.
 >
-> At this time any client cannot upload more **3 images per minute**.
+> At this time any client cannot upload more than **3 images per minute**.
 This limit can be extened by access tokens.
 You can get it for your project later.

 ## Content